 – Your body is largely inactive — perhaps to keep people from acting out their dreams, the body relaxes to the point of inactivity.
 This is different from “sleep paralysis,” which is when you awaken while your body is still in this state.

 – Your body temperature drops — As part of the human body’s natural circadian rhythm, your temperature drops while you sleep, as warmth interrupts the neurotransmitters that help you stay asleep (wanna dive deep into the neurological mechanisms of sleep?)

 It’s been found that REM sleep has a correlation with memory consolidation — while you’re out for the night, your brain does the behind-the-scenes work that allows your short-term memories (in the motor cortex) to become long-term memories (in the temporal lobe).
 In 2013, Björn Rasch and Jan Born argued that REM sleep is the optimal brain state for memory consolidation, as opposed to being awake.
 REM sleep helps “stabilize transformed memories”, and without enough good sleep, you’ll likely find your memory less than optimal.
 Get enough sleep — you don’t want to forget everything you read in this article, do you?

 TL;DR: What’s REM Sleep All About?

 REM Sleep is the 5th stage (or 2nd type) of sleep.
-During REM you dream, stop physically moving around, organize your subconscious memories, and move your eyes under your eyelids rapidly.
-Though sleep science is still quite long a way from fully understanding the purpose of REM, one thing is certain — Rapid Eye Movement is part of a complete and balanced night of sleep.
+During REM you dream, stop physically moving around, organizing your subconscious memories, and move your eyes under your eyelids rapidly.
+Though sleep science is still quite a way from fully understand the purpose of REM, one thing is certain — Rapid Eye Movement is part of a complete and balanced night of sleep.
 When you go to bed you cycle through the 5 stages, but REM sleep increases in length as the night goes on — don’t short yourself on the recommended 8 hours of sleep a night or you just might find yourself dreaming — of better sleep.